-INTERMITTENT FASTING may well be the most discussed dietary concept on the Internet right now.
+INTERMITTENT FASTING may well be the most discussed dietary concept on the Internet of the last decade.

 Like many other “breakout” diets, intermittent fasting (IF) is growing by leaps and bounds; however, unlike most of the other diets, IF is gaining ground despite that the practice challenges many long-held assumptions about nutrition.

 In fact, practicing IF forces you to eat in direct opposition to those assumptions, and that—along with the results—it what’s generating all the buzz.

 Before we get into the why and the how let’s first discuss the basics of the what.

 (NOTE: Don’t feel like reading?
 No problem.
 Scroll down to the bottom; I’ve got a short video completely covering everything in the post.)

 The most accurate definition is the simplest one: IF is merely alternating intervals of not eating (fasting) with times where you are allowed to eat.

 Or, to use IF parlance, you alternate a fasting period with a feeding window.
 The length of a fast depends on which intermittent fasting protocol you select—and there are several.